Relintai/pandemonium_engine_docs/tutorials/3d/using_multi_mesh_instance.md

 ![](img/multimesh_scene_tree.png)

+Note:
-.. note:: For simplicity's sake, this tutorial uses built-in primitives.
+ For simplicity's sake, this tutorial uses built-in primitives.

 Now you have everything ready.
 Select the MultiMeshInstance node and look at the toolbar, you should see an extra button called `MultiMesh` next to `View`.